pumexx/pumex/README.md

 Minimal pumex application that renders single non-textured 3D model **provided by the user in command line** along with its bounding box.
 You may render any model as long as Assimp library is able to load it and sum of model's vertex and index size is less than 64 MB.

+At the moment the pumexviewer example is only example working on Android.

 Application presents simplest possible render graph with only one render operation.

 ![pumexviewer example](doc/images/viewer.png "pumexviewer example")